 Financial Process Exchange (FPX) is a Malaysia-based payment method that allows customers to complete transactions online using their bank credentials.
-Bank Negara Malaysia (BNM), the Central Bank of Malaysia, and eleven other major Malaysian financial institutions are members of the PayNet Group, which owns and operates FPX.
-It is one of the most popular online payment methods in Malaysia, with nearly 90 million transactions in 2018 according to BNM.
+Bank Negara Malaysia (BNM), the Central Bank of Malaysia, and 11 other major Malaysian financial institutions are members of the PayNet Group, which owns and operates FPX.
+It’s one of the most popular online payment methods in Malaysia, with nearly 90 million transactions in 2018 according to BNM.

 In order to pay with FPX, customers are redirected to their online banking environment where they have to perform two-step authorization.
-The exact customer experience will vary depending on their bank.
+The exact customer experience varies depending on their bank.
 The FPX payment flow is well understood and intuitive to Malaysian customers.

 As part of being regulatory compliant, Stripe requires merchants to provide their Business Registration Number (BRN) to process FPX charges and receive payouts.

 You don’t actually have to integrate FPX and other payment methods individually.
 If you use our front-end products, Stripe automatically determines the most relevant payment methods to display.
 Follow a quickstart for one of our hosted UIs:

 After setting up your payment form, activate the payment methods you want using the Stripe Dashboard.

 The following Stripe products also support adding FPX from the Dashboard:

 If your integration requires manually listing payment methods, learn how to manually configure FPX as a payment.